he9qi/simple_token_auth/README.md

 ### Setting up things

-1. Run `bin/rails g simple_token_authentication:install` to create the initializer.
+1. Run `bin/rails g simple_token_authorization:install` to create the initializer.
-2. Run `bin/rails g simple_token_authentication user` to add token authentication field and make the user token authenticatable
+2. Run `bin/rails g simple_token_authorization user` to add token authentication field and make the user token authenticatable

 The initializer likes like this: